$t\bar{t}b\bar{b}$ at the LHC: On the size of off-shell effects and prompt $b$-jet identification: Integrated fiducial cross sections

 where we use $n=15$.
 Moreover, $M(t)$, $M(\bar{t})$ are the same quantities as those given in Eq.~\eqref{Qvariable}.
 There are two SR phase-space regions, that are given by

 or

 Finally, the NR region is chosen according to

 The integrated fiducial cross sections at NLO in QCD are presented in Table~\ref{intxs}.
 Specifically, the full off-shell prediction and results based on the NWA at various levels of accuracy (defined in Section~\ref{sec:nwa}) are presented.
-We found that the full off-shell effects are negligible for this process, i.e. they are below $0.5\%$.
+Comparing the full off-shell cross section with the ${\rm NWA_{full}}$ result, we found that the full off-shell effects are negligible for this process, i.e. they are below $0.5\%$.
 The theoretical uncertainties due to scale variation are of the order of $22\%$ and are the same for both the full off-shell and the $\rm NWA_{full}$ calculations.
-We also compared the $\rm NWA_{full}$ to the $\rm NWA_{LOdec}$ and found that the higher-order QCD corrections to top-quark decays are negative and small, at the level of $0.5\%$.
-On the other hand, the theoretical uncertainty increases up to about $29\%$ when the NLO QCD corrections to top-quark decays are omitted.
+Comparing the results dubbed ${\rm NWA_{exp, prod}}$ and ${\rm NWA_{LOdec, prod}}$ gives us an opportunity to assess the genuine impact of NLO QCD corrections to top-quark decays in the $t\bar{t}b\bar{b}$ production picture.
+These corrections are negative and at the level of $6.6\%$.
+On the other hand, comparing ${\rm NWA_{prod}}$ with ${\rm NWA_{LOdec, prod}}$ we observed that the two results are fairly close to each other.
+We remark that this agreement is accidental.
+Indeed the ${\rm NWA_{prod}}$ cross section includes the formally suppressed higher-order contributions that have been discussed in section \ref{sec:nwa}, which appear to be of similar size of the QCD correction to decays.
+We want to emphasise that the latter conclusion is, to some extent, dependent on the process under consideration and on the kinematical cuts adopted for the analysis.
+In addition, the theoretical uncertainty increases up to about $29\%$ when the NLO QCD corrections to top-quark decays are omitted.
 By comparing the $\rm NWA_{prod}$ to the $\rm NWA_{full}$, we found that the $t \to W^+ b\bar{b}b$ and $\bar{t} \to W^- \bar{b}b\bar{b}$ contributions are at the $1.1\%$ level.
-It is interesting to note that the $\rm NWA_{LOdec,prod}$ prediction is in remarkable agreement with the $\rm NWA_{full}$ result.
-We stress here that this agreement is coincidental.
-On the one hand, the lack of QCD corrections to top-quark decays increases the cross section, on the other hand, the absence of the $g\to b\bar{b}$ splitting in the top-quark decays has the opposite effect.
 Finally, we observed that the $\rm NWA_{exp}$ cross section is reduced by $5.9\%$ compared to the $\rm NWA_{full}$ result.
+Once more this effect is ascribed to the formal higher-order contributions which are present in $\rm NWA_{full}$.
 This leads to a difference of about $6.4\%$ between the full off-shell case and the $\rm NWA_{exp}$ one.
 The scale uncertainty for the $\rm NWA_{exp}$ is at the level of $24\%$ which is still comparable to the full off-shell case.
 We conclude that the various NWA predictions, as well as the full off-shell result, are in good agreement within the estimated theoretical uncertainties.
 Also reported in Table~\ref{intxs} are the contributions to the full off-shell cross section associated with the DR, SR, NR regions.
 The DR region dominates with a $91.4\%$ contribution.
 It is followed by the SR region with $8.4\%$ and finally the NR one at the level of $0.2\%$.
 Let us stress here, however, that the relative size of the various contributions depends crucially on the value of the $n$ parameter used in the definition of those phase-space regions.
+To conclude this part we note that, at the integrated fiducial level, all the provided theoretical predictions for $t\bar{t}b\bar{b}$ production in dilepton channel give similar results.
+The differences between them are at the level of a few percent at most, thus, well within the estimated theoretical uncertainties for this process, which are of the order of $22\%$.
+Therefore, all of the predictions discussed in this section can be considered equally valid at the integrated cross-section level.